TheTransportApp/Transport-Desktop/README.md

 <p>Everyone has the abbility to help and improve Transport and to remove bugs.</p>
 </ul>

 <h4>Usage permission</h4>
 <p>To use Transport it's neccessary to purchase a license for 6,99€ once.
 Every other usage without a licensed account counts as a piracy copy.
 As soon as you contribute to Transport you have the opportunity to get a free copy of Transport to develope and test features.</p>

+<h4>Beta Phase</h4>
+<p>At the moment Transport is in a beta phase.
+That means only some user can test the software at specific requirements.
+You can apply as a beta tester on <a href="https://transport-app.com">transport-app.com</a>.
+Currently there is no published release.
+If this is the case we'll notify you via Discord, E-Mail or Twitter.
+Afterwards we'll generate you an inidivual account with which you can use the software.</p>